-FRC Internship Programs
+FRC Internship positions available

-FRC Action PAC Intern:
+FRC Action PAC Intern

 The FRC Action PAC intern assists in areas such as researching vital political races, writing backgrounders, attending fundraising events, and meeting with political candidates.
-The PAC intern will occasionally assists in off-site events and special research projects.
+The PAC intern will occasionally assist in off-site events and special research projects.
 Helpful skills include an ability to work under deadlines and strong knowledge of the American political landscape.

 The media intern enjoys a variety of media related activities including writing press releases for events at FRC, writing blog posts that are sent to various Congressional offices to be sent out on their social media, attending hearings and press conferences, and making calls to media outlets to notify them of FRC-related events in their area.
-Helpful skills include: good writing abilities, a sense of what would make a good news story familiarity with Associated Press (AP)-style news writing, and an enjoyment of keeping up to date on current events.
+Helpful skills include good writing abilities, a sense of what would make a good news story familiarity with Associated Press (AP)-style news writing, and an enjoyment of keeping up to date on current events.